Illness, Accidents or Medical Emergencies:

 Au pair accident or medical emergency:

 If an accident or medical emergency arises with your au pair, handle it as you would for any family member.
-If the situation is serious, please contact your local communication counselor as soon as possible.
+Please contact your local communication counselor as soon as possible so that APIA may assist you in supporting your au pair and family during this situation.
 Your au pair should sign any consent forms that are required to enable the host to have easier access to medical information in order to keep other family members and APIA informed on the au pair’s status.
 If the au pair cannot sign the form, APIA has a signed release on file for treatment (it is included as part of the agreement the au pair signs in the application process).
 Under that scenario, call the 24-hour emergency service at 1-800-928-7247.

 Medical emergency with one of your children:

 As part of your orientation with your au pair, you should go over how you want emergency medical care handled in your absence.
 Download and complete this medical authorization form and keep it in an easy place to remember.
 Instruct your au pair to bring this form with her in a medical emergency.
 Create a list of medical emergency phone numbers (your doctor, local hospital or urgent care, trusted neighbor, etc.) and place in a prominent area where anyone can see or reach.

 While an au pair’s primary responsibility is the children, she also assumes some responsibility for your home and your car in your absence.
 To prepare for any contingencies in these areas, discuss a general protocol for handling certain potential issues (suggestions below) while giving your au pair a tour of your home upon arrival.
 Some suggestions:

 - Show the au pair the circuit breaker, the main water shut-off and how to turn a fuse on and off.

 - Provide a complete list of phone numbers of any services you use regularly (oil company, water company, electric utility, etc.).
 Place this in a prominent area where anyone can read or reach.